madebykind/madebykind-v3/content/work/algrano.md

   ## Bringing a brand to life online

-  With their refreshed brand identity, we created an impactful, interactive, and engaging online presence.
-By capturing their values, mission, and vision through compelling stories and consistent visuals, we ensured their brand stood out and made a strong impression.
+  Using Algrano's recently refreshed brand identity, we created an impactful, interactive, and engaging online presence, by capturing their values, mission, and vision through compelling stories and consistent visuals, ensuring their brand will continue to set them apart and make a strong impression.

   </div>
 </div>